mirror of

 which creates a cache based on config information formatted as `subv`.

-Now its easy to create these 2 caches separately as:
+Now it’s easy to create these 2 caches separately as:

 The resulting code is easy to test, since it's decoupled from the main config structure,